neojato/boomerang-gae/README.md

 ### Steps to setup for your own GDG website:
 1. Fork this project into your own repository
 2. Open the CodEnvy IDE and log in
-  a.
-Create a new Python project and select App Engine as your PaaS
+  * Create a new Python project and select App Engine as your PaaS
-  b.
-Create an [App Engine project]
+  * Create an [App Engine project]
-  c.
-Clone the repository
+  * Clone the repository
 3. Open 'app.yaml' and add the name of the GAE project you just created
 4. Open 'index.html'
-  a.
-Edit the <title> tag with your GDG name
+  * Edit the <title> tag with your GDG name
-  b.
-Edit the <meta> tags with your GDG name and URL
+  * Edit the <meta> tags with your GDG name and URL
-  c.
-Edit the Google Analytics tracking script with your tracking code
+  * Edit the Google Analytics tracking script with your tracking code
 5. Open 'sitemap.xml' and edit with your GDG URL
 6. Open 'js/config.js' and fill out the top section with your GDG info

 ### Add your sponsors:
 1. Open 'js/config.js'
-  a.
-Add a new section for each sponser
+  * Add a new section for each sponser
-  b.
-Make sure to incriment the IDs
+  * Make sure to incriment the IDs
-  c.
-Include the sponsor name, URL, image
+  * Include the sponsor name, URL, image

 [GDG-X boomerang]: https://github.com/gdg-x/boomerang
 [App Engine project]: https://appengine.google.com/